GabrielAramayisyan/Procurement_Analysis/README.md

 4. **Visualization in Power BI**
    - Built interactive dashboards for price fluctuations.
 Added filters for date, supplier, and product to view each product's price separately.
    - Used DAX to create measures such as the distinct count of suppliers and products, average price for each product.
+   - Gave instructions on how to use the slicers properly for research.

 ---